Skip to content

 What is a Novation?

 Novations are slightly more complicated than assignments.
 They transfer both the rights and obligations that you have under a contract.
-You may use a novation to leave a contract you no longer wish to be a party to and find a replacement.
+You may use a novation to leave a contract you no longer wish to be a party to where you need to find a replacement to ‘step into your shoes’ as party to the contract.
 For example, if you stop trading in a specific service or line of goods, you can use a novation deed to remove yourself from a contract to provide these services.
 The novation deed will then allow you to substitute yourself for someone else willing to do this work.

 Technically, a novation cancels the original contract you held with your business partner and creates a duplicate contract.
 In that duplicate, a third party will take the rights, benefits, and obligations conveyed to you from that agreement.

-As the party leaving the contract, you will let go of all your rights to your benefits under the original contract.
-You will also no longer need to perform your contractual duties.
+As the party leaving the contract, you will relinquish all your rights to the benefits under the original contract.
+You will also no longer be required to fulfil your contractual duties.
 It is worth noting that the burden of finding a replacement party for the novation often falls on the person leaving the contract.
-Therefore, to set up a novation, you must find the replacement yourself.
+Therefore, to effect a novation, you must find a replacement yourself.
 However, you should be aware that any party involved in the existing contract can veto your decision to bring in a replacement if they are unsatisfied.

-Novations often happen where businesses are bought and sold or where debt transactions occur.
-For example, when a company borrows money from a lender and wants to transfer the obligations to repay the debt to a third party.
-They can transfer these obligations via a novation.
+Novations often occur when businesses are acquired or sold, or when debt transactions are executed.
+For example, when a company borrows money from a lender and wants to transfer the obligations to repay the debt to a third party, or when a company sells its assets (including contracts) to another business, and needs to novate all client contracts to the purchaser.
+In these situations, the transfer of these obligations would be agreed via a novation.

 Continue reading this article below the form